Stressed Out by Debt? You’re Not Alone

 The act and comfort of purchasing products online has become ingrained into our societal subconscious and we’ve become none the wiser to it.
 We love convenience and instant gratification and this "I want it now" mentality has indisputably become rooted into our everyday lives.
 But who is really benefitting from all these purchases and exchanges of commerce?
 Are we, the consumer, reaping the benefits from all these reward points and airline miles or are the Visa’s, Mastercard’s and Amex’s of the world the clear winners here?
 For the fiscally responsible, there is definitely a visible benefit from the convenience and rewards of using credit (as long as you never pay interest you should theoretically receive benefits from using credit via reward points), but for those that aren’t as financially well-off or don’t have funds set aside for a rainy day—credit is a source of emergency funds we sometimes cannot avoid using.

 So, how then, are the credit issuers and banks getting ahead with all this leverage and excess of credit availability?
 Well it’s simple really, the banks are “banking” on life happening and unexpected expenses arising out of nowhere.
 For every 10 individuals that use credit flawlessly, they only need one consumer to slip up and have to make use of credit for an unexpected medical expense or overbearing car repair bill.
+Or better yet an unknowing consumer opening a retail store card to get a 20% in store discount, only for that consumer to later pay 29.99% compounded interest for months to come.
 So, at the end of the day, what these creditors and financial institutions are really doing is betting against the general public (almost like a casino).
 They entice us with 2% cash back on everything and double the frequent flyer miles (the scope and financial impact of these benefits is typically laughable) in the hopes that we inevitably fail and need to rely on their “generous” credit availability.
 However, they don’t want this to occur to the point where too many people beginning defaulting or we experience a cataclysmic recession in which the general public must issue another too big to fail bank bailout.
 The “goldilocks zone” for credit issuers and creditors is at the point of economic impact where some individuals are doing well but not so well that we can all bypass reliance on revolving credit card debt.
 This is where they reap the most rewards and profit.

 So what kind of profits are these banks reaping from issuance of credit cards and increased credit limits you might ask?
 Well, in 2019, American Express reported net income of $6.8 billion.
 Moreover, during 2019, Amex added 11.5 million new propriety credit cards accounts to their portfolio.
 So, let’s say it’s safe to assume that American Express is doing something right in terms of profiting from issuing credit and debt.
 American Express is just one company and It would be quite foolish to think that this isn’t the case with every other major bank, financial institution and credit card issuer.